machine-solution/motion_planning_for_manipulators/README.md

 ## XML autogen

-`xml_autogen` script is needed to generate model with simple manipulator
+`xml_autogen` script is needed to generate model with simple manipulator and obstacles.
+Manipulator described by `length` list of sizes of every links.
+The len of list is dof.
+Obstacles is described in file `path_to_obstacles` in the following format: every row define [geom](https://mujoco.readthedocs.io/en/latest/XMLreference.html#body-geom) of obstacle instead of name and material.
+After run the script in `tools/` folder will appear xml file, wich you can copy-paste to mmodel folder and without changes run simulation with this scene.

 # Project description